Scottish Borders, Scotland, United Kingdom: What to pack, what to wear, and when to go [2023]

 Plug adapter

-A plug adapter that supports outlet types G. Ensure that you choose the correct type.
-The majority of adapters that you can buy are just plug changers and expect your electronics to change the voltage themselves.
-If your devices can't do that they could get fried.
-This one works in most countries.
+A plug adapter that supports outlet types G. Be sure to get the right kind.
+A lot of adapters currently available are simply plugs and expect your electronics to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most areas.

 What to wear/what to pack: